 Security testing team assesses websites, applications and other software products to identify vulnerabilities and threats that can be exploited by abusers.
-Vadim Kulish has made a list of 10 most severe vulnerabilities that were detected on real projects.
+Vadim Kulish, security testing engineer has made a list of 10 most severe vulnerabilities that were detected on real projects.

 All vulnerabilities are arranged by the difficulties of detection: the most evident go first and are followed by the trickiest ones.
 There are also root causes of every vulnerability and exploitation threat.

 We’ve already talked about Google Dorks here.
 Let me remind you in short, Google dorks queries are search operators used in security testing to find information that isn’t readily available on the website.

 Here are a few examples of advanced search parameters:

 - site: – searches for files located on a particular website;

 - filetype: – searches for files of the specified type;